navneetsn18/credit-cards/README.md

 ### Management Interface (/manage)
 - Add new credit card and platform combinations
 - Edit existing entries with real-time updates
-- Delete outdated information with confirmation
+- Delete outdated information with secret-protected confirmation
 - View all entries in an organized table
+- Real-time toast notifications for all operations
+- Smart cache invalidation for instant UI updates

 ## Deployment on Vercel